 For ages 8-15, with minimum of 1 year of experience

-This weeklong, full day string music camp is pen to all string players in the classical and folk traditions – violin/fiddle, viola, cello, ukulele, guitar, etc. This camp is recommended for ages 8 to 15 with at least one year of experience.
+This weeklong, full day string music camp is open to all string players in the classical and folk traditions – violin/fiddle, viola, cello, ukulele, guitar, etc. This camp is recommended for ages 8 to 15 with at least one year of experience.
 String Camp participants will build musical skills, learn to play in a group, meet new friends, and have fun while building their instrumental abilities and musicianship.
 Solos, duets, and ensemble work will build confidence, cooperation, and performance skills.
 There will also be outdoor time, breaks and art activities.

 Summer Jam Camp

-For students entering grades 5-12 in fall 2025
+For students entering grades 5-12

 Summer Jam Camp invites instrumentalists and singers to come together for one or two weeks of jamming in music of many styles, including jazz, rock, and blues.
 There will be jam bands for both beginning and advanced students, and participants will develop ensemble skills as well as increase proficiency and technique on their instrument/voice.
+Students will engage in creative arts activities and explorations while they jam together, record an album of their music in the recording studio, and work toward a final performance of their music on the last day of camp.

 Creative Arts Camp

-For students entering grades 1-6 in fall 2025
+For students entering grades 1-6

 Join us for 1 or 2 weeks of Creative Arts Camp!